Trevor Chappell: 1981 Ashes

-1981–82 summer
+1981 to 1983

 At the beginning of the 1981–82 summer, Chappell was still mentioned as a Test prospect.
 "Trevor Chappell cannot be left out of calculation", wrote one journalist.
 "He is resourceful, can bat early or late, bowls a penetrative medium pacer and fields brilliantly."
 However, Chappell never played Test cricket again.
 "Being on a tour that is not very successful probably damns your chances to get another go", he later reflected.

-He did participate in a 219-run stand against Tasmania for NSW.
+Chappell did participate in a 219-run stand against Tasmania for NSW in January 1982.
 He later took 4–35 against WA in a McDonald's Cup match, and in a crucial Sheffield Shield game against Victoria he took 4–12 and made 47 runs.

-1982–83

 Chappell began the following summer poorly when hit by a ball at training.
 He recovered, and went on to deliver a number of excellent performances for NSW, including 92 against South Australia, 61 against England, 89 against New Zealand in a one-day game and 132 against Queensland.
+Reviewing the latter innings, which was Chappell's fourth Shield century, Bill O'Reilly wrote that "serious consideration" should be given to Chappell getting back in the Australian team.